zeling595/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application for the first time.
 The empty `RoomServiceBook` will be instantiated.

 Step 2.
 The user checks in a guest into a room.
-A new Booking object will be created with a bookingId.
+A new Booking object will be created with a booking ID.

 Step 3.
 The user receives a request from that guest to order room service.